xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module/README.md

 changelog
--- 20190908 : change 1st connection wifi process, create a network "dimmer" with password "dimmer" -- 20190415 : add comment and translate into english -- 210904xx : creation and fonctionnal tests, bug corrections, limit verbosity and command sent
+-- 20200402 ; Add MQTT support, Dallas Options and max temp alert and cut the dimmer ( with trigger of 5° ) -- 20190908 : change 1st connection wifi process, create a network "dimmer" with password "dimmer" -- 20190415 : add comment and translate into english -- 210904xx : creation and fonctionnal tests, bug corrections, limit verbosity and command sent

 ----- fresh install of IDE
 IDE